Stephen-ODriscoll/PlutoUtils/docs/unicode.md

 All conversions in the ASCII range are optimised to only require 1 check before the character is copied.

-### swap_endian()
+### utf16_swap_endian()
-1. Takes a pointer to the start of a modifiable UTF-16 or UTF-32 element array and the array size.
+1. Takes a pointer to the start of a modifiable UTF-16 element array and the array size.
 Swaps the endianness of each element.
+2. Takes a modifiable UTF-16 string.
+Swaps the endianness of each element.

+### utf32_swap_endian()
+1. Takes a pointer to the start of a modifiable UTF-32 element array and the array size.
+Swaps the endianness of each element.
-2. Takes a modifiable UTF-16 or UTF-32 string.
+2. Takes a modifiable UTF-32 string.
 Swaps the endianness of each element.

 ### utf8_to_utf16()
 1. Takes a pointer to the start of a UTF-8 element array, the array size and a modifiable UTF-16 string.
 Converts each element and writes it to the modifiable string.